usnistgov/ARIAC/docs/getting_started/installation.rst

 - Competitors will need to create their own competitor package and use their own sensor configuration file.

-        - To create a new competitor package, see :ref:`tutorial 1 <TUTORIAL1>`.
+        - To create a new competitor package, see :doc:`tutorial 1 <TUTORIAL1>`.
         - To use a custom sensor configuration file, create a directory named ``config`` in your competitor package and place your sensor configuration file in that directory.

             - Below is an example of competitor package structure with a custom sensor configuration file named ``my_sensors.yaml``.